SemvanWijk/Vinylize_IoT/README.md

 <br /><br /><br />

-## Code up Until Now
+### Code up Until Now
-With everything explained, here is the complete code that has been used until now:
+With everything explained, here is the complete code that has been used up until now:
 ```
 #include <WiFi.h>
 #include <WiFiClientSecure.h>